Lisa-pa/SAMAE/README.rst

                         (to check which thresholds have been used, have a look at the command window).
                          If the cropping is not validated byt the user, new thresholds are asked (a user can try thresholds maximum 5 times per image).
                           - Case a) The cropping is too aggressive (often happens in case of darker images).
 Try thresholds (6, 15, 6, 25, 0, 0) (that is, reduce 1st and 3rd thresholds).
-                          - Case b) you want to crop more (or less!) at the top or at the bottom of the image: adapt the last 2 thresolds, that correspond to additional cropping (in mm) at the top and at the bottom of the image respectively.
+                          - Case b) you want to crop more (or less!) at the top or at the bottom of the image: adapt the last 2 thresholds, that correspond to additional cropping (in mm) at the top and at the bottom of the image respectively.
 This is an interesting option in case of an image that presents large white bands different from aponeuroses: by eliminating these bands, you increase your chances to obtain a correct processing.
                 4) Search for aponeuroses
                         (1st: superficial aponeurosis; 2nd: deep aponeurosis)
                         Maximum 10,000 iterations for the search of one aponeurosis.
 You can follow the iterations in the command window.